0 hidden charges. 0 forex

 Net salary

-The net salary is the difference between the gross salary and all the deductions therefrom.
+It is the difference between the gross salary and all the deductions from there.

-The formula for calculating the net salary is fairly simple.
+The formula to calculate net salary is fairly simple.
 It is essentially just a mathematical representation of the definition.
 Check out the net salary formula below.

 Net Salary = Gross Salary – Professional Tax – Provident Fund – Income Tax